Stephen Lynch (musician): 2000 to present

 On March 6, 2011, while replying to a message on Twitter, Lynch announced that he was working on a new CD.
 When asked if it would be studio or live, he replied "I'm leaning studio."
-Lion, a double live/studio album, was released on November 13, 2012 to solid reviews.
+In June 2011, Lynch performed at Chinateatern in Stockholm and at Kulturens Hus in Luleå, as well as venues in Gothenburg and Malmö, Sweden.
+Lion, a double live/studio album, was released on November 13, 2012, to solid reviews.

+In 2016, Lynch recorded a live show at the State Theatre in Ann Arbor, Michigan, called Hello, Kalamazoo, which was directed by Kevin Romeo of Rhino Media.
+It was released as a DVD.

 Lynch began the My Old Heart Tour on January 11, 2017, to begin showcasing material for his upcoming new album My Old Heart.
 On February 21, 2018, Lynch announced that the album was finished and he was due to record a live album to accompany it at The Reality Factory in Kalamazoo, Michigan, on March 16, 2018.
 On March 17, 2019, Lynch confirmed via Twitter that My Old Heart would be released on June 14, 2019.

+As Lynch's repertoire of material includes duets and a few songs for three voices, close university pals and fellow comedians Mark Teich (of The Second City; he died in 2021) and Rod Cone (of The Rod Cone Situation) have been frequent guests on his tours.
+More recently, he toured with Courtney Jaye, his co-performer for Lion.
+He has also done shows with his brother Drew and with former Wedding Singer castmate David Josefsberg.